-- BREEAM assessments carried out on all new buildings/ major refurbishments as required by planning - New builds to achieve minimum 'Excellent' - Major refurbishments to achieve 'Very good' - All large-scale fit-out projects to apply King's Sustainability Guidance (Capital Projects Brief) and Checklist, or complete SKA assessment
+- BREEAM assessments carried out on all new buildings / major refurbishments as required by planning. - New builds to achieve minimum "Excellent" - Major Refurbishments to achieve "Very Good" - All large-scale fit-out projects to apply King's Sustainability Guidance (Capital Projects Brief) and Checklist, or complete SKA assessment.

 The King's Environmental Sustainability Policy commits King's to managing construction, refurbishment and post-completion occupancy of our buildings to reduce environmental impact and enhance the wellbeing of building users.
-Embedding sustainability considerations into our construction and refurbishment projects is fundamental in achieving our sustainability targets, reducing our carbon emissions and achieving the Estates & Facilities (E&F) aim to provide a safe and sustainable estate.
+Embedding sustainability considerations into our construction and refurbishment projects is fundamental in achieving our sustainability targets and reducing our carbon emissions, and in achieving the Estates & Facilities aim to provide a safe and sustainable estate.

-Our Sustainability Guidance for Capital Projects sets out core principles, requirements and guidelines for how sustainability should be considered as part of construction and refurbishment projects.
+Our Sustainability Guidance for capital projects sets out core principles, requirements, and guidelines for how sustainability should be considered as part of construction and refurbishment projects.

-In 2021, E&F created a 'Strategy and Action Plan for Embedding Sustainability in Capital Projects'.
-This document re-examined King's existing approach to embedding sustainability, including lessons learned, and identified where improvements could be made.
-This plan provides a clear roadmap with specific actions to ensure the delivery of these improvements.
+In 2021, a new Strategy and Action Plan for embedding sustainability into capital projects was created.
+This new document re-examined King's existing approach to embedding sustainability including lessons learned, and identified where improvements could be made.
+The action plan provides a clear roadmap with specific actions to ensure the delivery of these improvements.
 This live document gives project managers the impetus and authority to embed sustainability into refurbishments and new builds and offers guidance on engaging with other departments at King's whose input is essential to the longevity, sustainability and overall maximisation of the use of each building.

-Throughout 2022-23, the Sustainability and Capital Projects teams continued embedding sustainability in construction and refurbishment:
+Throughout 2022-23, the Sustainability and Capital Projects teams continued embedding sustainability in construction and refurbishment.
+Specific project updates include:

-- London Institute for Healthcare Engineering (LIHE) is on track to achieve a BREEAM rating of 'Excellent' and the building is nearing completion. - The South London and Maudsley NHS Foundation (SLaM, CYP) is progressing towards a BREEAM rating of 'Excellent'. - The Rayne Gene Therapy Vectors Facility (GTVF) has a current score of 56 per cent for BREEAM 'Very Good', which is considered normal for this stage of development.
-Completion is expected in September 2023 and the team is investigating ways to achieve improved performance. - The BREEAM accreditation being aimed at for refurbishment of Bush House Southwest Wing is still undecided, although a WELL feasibility study has been conducted.
+- London Institute for Healthcare Engineering (LIHE) is on track to achieve a BREEAM rating of 'Excellent' and the building is nearing completion; - The South London and Maudsley NHS Foundation (SLaM, CYP) is progressing towards a BREEAM rating of 'Excellent'; - The Rayne Gene Vectors Therapy Facility (GVTF) has a current score of 56% for BREEAM 'Very Good' which is considered normal for this stage of development.
+Completion is expected in September 2023 and the team is investigating ways to achieve improved underperformance; - The refurbishment of Bush House Southwest Wing BREEAM accreditation being aimed for is still undecided, although a WELL feasibility study has been conducted.